Last Updated on

 This post is sponsored by CW by Corningware.
-I received a 4-piece set of CW by Corningware, an additional piece of bakeware and a $100 gift card to host Friendsgiving dinner.
+I received product and payment to host a Friendsgiving dinner.
 As always, all opinions are my own.
-Thanks for supporting brands that support The Speckled Palate
+Thanks for supporting brands that support The Speckled Palate.

 Green Bean Bacon Bundles make the BEST fresh holiday side dish!
 Wrap small bundles of fresh green beans in strip of bacon.
 Whip up a homemade mustard vinaigrette, then brush the green bean bundles with the vinaigrette.
 Bake this side dish until the bacon has cooked through.
 These Green Bean Bacon Bundles are sure to be a winner at this year’s Thanksgiving or Christmas table!